This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Add boiling water to dandelion petals.
+- Add boiling water to dandelion blossoms.
 Let steep for up to 24 hours.

-Pour the liquid through a strainer into a large metal saucepan.
+- Pour the liquid through a strainer into a large saucepan.

-Add food colouring, until you are pleased with the colour.
+- Add food coloring, until you are pleased with the color.

 Want to find out which are The 5 Easiest Vegetables to Grow?